Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

-**American Gods: The Road Trip**
+# American Gods: The Road Trip

 _American Gods: The Road Trip_ is the minimum viable project for a mobile-first web application of what is essentially a fan site, with a twist, for the bestselling Neil Gaiman novel _American Gods_.
-The novel is an urban fantasy in which the protagonist, Shadow, drives from one US town to the next in order to aid his boss, Wednesday / Odin, in rallying the gods of old, pagan, religions for a war against the gods of the new world, the latter being personifications of media, technology, etc. Since the novel&#39;s publication, an increasing number of its fans have attempted to recreate Shadow&#39;s journey by making similar road trips in the US.
+The novel is an urban fantasy in which the protagonist, Shadow, drives from one US town to the next in order to aid his boss, Wednesday / Odin, in rallying the gods of old, pagan, religions for a war against the gods of the new world, the latter being personifications of media, technology, etc. Since the publication of the novel, an increasing number of its fans have attempted to recreate  journey that Shadow makes by going on similar road trips in the US.
 Additionally, more fans have discovered _American Gods_ and become interested in recreating the road trip since the novel was adapted into an internationally successful television show and a bestselling graphic novel series.

 _American Gods: The Road Trip_ will be a must-visit website for any fan of the novel or TV show and anyone either considering or currently undertaking a road trip based on either.

-**UX**
+## UX

 NOTE: A full user experience design document, detailing the five planes of design for _American Gods: The Road Trip_ appears as a separate document.
 The UX section in this document provides an overview.